 In the braking system, the most important component is the brake master cylinder.
-It controls important functions of the brakes right from hydraulics down to all other brake components.
+It controls the important functions of the brakes, from hydraulics to all other brake components.
 How do you test a brake master cylinder in your car?
 That question is crucial to your vehicle’s functionality.

 So, you shouldn’t wait till you get to the auto mechanic to check for a bad brake master cylinder; you can do that easily on your own.

-Periodically checking for a bad master cylinder or brake booster goes a very long way to clear potential problems for your vehicle.
-The key function of the brake master cylinder is to pressurize the hydraulic fluid in the car braking system.
-If the right pressure is not reached at the right time, then things could go wrong in your brake system.
+Periodically checking for a bad master cylinder or brake booster goes a long way toward preventing potential problems with your vehicle.
+The key function of the brake master cylinder is to pressurize the hydraulic fluid in the car’s braking system.
+If the right pressure isn’t reached at the right time, things could go wrong with your brake system.

 Any slight disruption in required pressure levels can prove to be very dangerous.
 Therefore, you might need to carry out the checks yourself.